-The uniqueness of FSU immigrants is also manifested in family aspects.
-Upon examination of family structure, certain demographic characteristics can be discerned such as families with few children (mostly one or two) and a large number of single-parent families (Remennick, 2007).
-Furthermore, because ex-Soviet Jews tend to be suspicious of the establishment and its representatives due to their negative experiences in a totalitarian society, family and close friends are the main source of help in situations of distress and crisis (Leipzig, 2006; Shor, 2006).
-This trend is especially prominent in the mental health field, in which FSU immigrants are traditionally affected by negative attitudes and pronounced cultural stigma, because of which they tend to avoid seeking external assistance (Dolberg et al., 2019; Author, 2015).
-This situation may create an especially heavy burden for immigrant caregivers, women and mothers in particular (Remmenick, 2001).
-The immigrant caregivers must take care of their dear ones within the family parallel to their adjustment process to the new society, and without the family and social support networks they had in their country of origin.
-In spite it/these challenges of immigrant caregivers, there are not studies that have examined yet the burden experience of FSU immigrants who care the family members with SMI.
+The uniqueness of the FSU immigrant population in Israel is also manifested in aspects of family life.
+Certain demographic characteristics can be discerned upon examination of the family structure in this population; they tend to have few children (usually one or two) and there is a high incidence of single-parent families (Remennick, 2007).
+Furthermore, ex-Soviet Jews tend to be suspicious of the establishment and its representatives due to their negative experiences in a totalitarian society, and therefore family and close friends are the main source of support in times of distress and crisis (Leipzig, 2006; Shor, 2006).
+This trend is especially prominent in the mental health field, where FSU immigrants are often on the receiving end of pronounced cultural stigma and negative attitudes, causing many to avoid seeking external assistance for mental health issues (Dolberg et al., 2019; Author, 2015).
+This situation can lead to an especially heavy burden for immigrant caregivers, and for women and mothers in particular, who often take on the bulk of caregiver responsibility (Remmenick, 2001).
+The immigrant caregivers must care for their family member in parallel to their process of adjustment to a new society, without the family and social support networks they had in their country of origin.
+In spite of these challenges, the burden experience of FSU immigrants caring for a family member with SMI has not yet been studied.

 The current study

-Most previous studies that dealt with the burden experienced by immigrant caregivers of individuals with SMI focused mainly on cultural background/factors, and little is known about the influence of adjustment in migration in this context.
-The current study is attempts to fill in this gap and examine the burden experience of immigrant caregivers from FSU, on the backdrop of their immigration to Israel.
-The main research question is: What are the factors/dimensions that form/shape/construct the burden experience among immigrant caregivers of individuals with SMI and how do these factors/dimensions influence their personal and family lives?
+Most previous studies dealing with the burden experienced by immigrants caring for individuals with SMI focused on their cultural background; little is known about the influence of immigration adjustment in this context.
+The current study attempts to fill this gap, examining the burden experience of immigrant caregivers from the FSU, on the backdrop of their immigration to Israel.
+The main research question is: What are the factors that shape the burden experience among immigrant caregivers of individuals with SMI, and how do these factors influence their personal and family lives?

 Method

-The study applies a qualitative research method in the constructivist tradition.
+The present study applies a qualitative research method in the constructivist tradition.
 The advantage of the qualitative approach is that it enables an inductive examination of reality as reflected in the eyes of individuals, their life outlooks, and subjective experiences (Lieblich, Tuval-Mashiach, & Zilber, 1998; Patton, 2002).
-The qualitative approach has become popular in recent years for studying individuals and families coping with stress situation and life transitions such as illness and immigration (Author, 2015).
+The qualitative approach has become popular in recent years for studying individuals and families coping with stress situations and life transitions such as illness and immigration (Author, 2015).

 Participants

-The two criteria for inclusion of participants in the study were being (1) a family member caring for an individual with SMI who is recognized by the National Insurance Institute of Israel as psychiatrically disabled (at least 40% disability) and (2) an FSU immigrant who emigrated to Israel after 1990.
+The two criteria for inclusion of participants in the study were that the individual (1) cares for a family member with SMI who is recognized by the National Insurance Institute of Israel as psychiatrically disabled (at least 40% disability) and (2) is an FSU immigrant who emigrated to Israel after 1990.

-Thirty-two respondents from 30 families participated in the study: 28 single family representatives (22 mothers, 2 fathers, 2 spouses, sister and grandmother) and 2 parents couple.
-Of all participants, 87.5% were women and 12.5% men.
-Age of participants were 40-75 (average age - 61.12).
-In 60% of families, these are single mothers (divorced or widowed).
-In 43.3% families there is only one child, who is also dealing with SMI.
-The average number of children is 1.6.
-Most of the participants immigrated to Israel in the 1990s (66.7%) and some after the 2000s (33.3%).
-The average seniority in Israel was 17.96.
+Thirty-two respondents from 30 families participated in the study: 28 single family representatives (22 mothers, 2 fathers, 2 spouses, 1 sister, and 1 grandmother) and 2 parent-couples.
+Of the 32 participants, 87.5% were women and 12.5% were men.
+Participants were ages 40-75 (average age: 61.12).
+In 60% of the families, the participants were single mothers (divorced or widowed).
+Single-child families comprised 43.3% of the families, and each of these children is dealing with an SMI.
+The average number of children in the family was 1.6.
+Most of the participants immigrated to Israel in the 1990s (66.7%) and some after the year 2000 (33.3%).
+The average number of years since arrival in Israel was 17.96.